 Individuals should consider wills in addition to trusts to address handling undocumented property or assets.
 However, these trusts provide individuals with a simple alternative to a will and help them, and their loved ones, avoid probate proceedings.
 Avoiding probate is advisable because the Houston probate process can be expensive, time-consuming, invasive, and overwhelming.
 Probate proceedings often rack up significant legal fees and executor fees that must be resolved before asset distribution, eating away at the overall value of the estate.
 If there are properties in different states, families may have to go through multiple probate proceedings.

 Additionally, probate can take upwards of a year, and during this time, assets are typically frozen.
 The probate process can be unnecessarily invasive because it is a public process.
 This means that any interested party may have access to a person’s debts and named beneficiaries.
 Finally, families often lose control during this process, as they do not have any say as to how long the process will take.

 Contact a Houston Estate Planning Attorney for Immediate Assistance

 If you are interested in seeing how you may be able to avoid the probate process, the estate planning and elder law attorneys at McCulloch & Miller, PLLC, can help.
 For decades, we have created effective estate planning documents on behalf of our clients.
 Our law firm attorneys take a comprehensive approach to ensuring that our clients address all of their estate and long-term planning needs.
 We assist clients from all backgrounds and of varying net worth.
-Contact our office for a free initial consultation at 713-333-8900, to discuss asset protection, retirement planning, or any other estate planning needs you may have.
+Contact our office for an initial consultation at 713-333-8900, to discuss asset protection, retirement planning, or any other estate planning needs you may have.